-The Regulatory Authority takes an escalating approach to enforcement so that it can respond appropriately and proportionately to detected non-compliance.
-Rectified lower-order noncompliance is met with lower-order intervention, and increased intervention applies in line with increased seriousness, culpability, recidivism and apathy.
+The Regulatory Authority takes an escalating approach to enforcement so that it can respond appropriately and proportionately to detected non-compliance, including with the Child Safe Standards.
+Rectified lower-order non-compliance is met with lower-order intervention, and increased intervention applies in line with increased seriousness, culpability, recidivism and apathy.

-Authorised Officers of the Regulatory Authority support ECEC services to rectify non-compliance as soon as it is identified.
+Authorised officers of the Regulatory Authority support ECEC services to rectify non-compliance as soon as it is identified.
 Tailored advice and support is nearly always successful and sufficient in ensuring ECEC services address minor, one-off non-compliances.
 However, even if rectified, enforcement action may still be appropriate in certain situations if they are sufficiently serious or risky to children's safety, health and wellbeing.